playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 }
 ```

-This logic would be considered "pure", as it does not rely on external data sources.
-However, if we move the `data` variable outside of the local environment and mutate it elsewhere:
+This logic would be considered "pure," as it does not rely on external data sources.
+However, if we move the `data` variable outside the local environment and mutate it elsewhere:

 ```javascript
 let data;